 - Transfer students must have a minimum transfer GPA of 2.5.

 - Continuing KU students must have a 2.0 KU cumulative GPA.

-- Graduate/professional/law students must be enrolled in 3 credit hours or one thesis/dissertation hour during a semester.
+- Graduate/professional/law students must be enrolled in a minimum of one credit thesis or dissertation hour or be considered half-time.

 - Student must be enrolled in degree-seeking hours.